CAST: Component-Aligned 3D Scene Reconstruction from an RGB Image: Result

 \paragraph{AlignGen} The AlignGen (Sec.~\ref{sec:transformationgen}) module, responsible for generating pose alignment, utilizes a 24-layer transformer with a feature dimension of 512, resulting in a total of 150 million parameters.
 During training, we randomly sample a partial point cloud in the canonical space from the point clouds lifted from precomputed depth maps and apply a random transformation to this point cloud.
 The transformed point cloud, along with the geometry latent code $\bm{z}$ from ObjectGen, is used as the conditioning input.
 FPS is utilized to sample 2048 points from the partial point cloud to ensure a fixed number of inputs to the transformer.
-Training is conducted on the same 200K curated dataset over 1,500 epochs with 64 Nvidia A800 GPUs.
+Training is conducted on the same 200K curated dataset over 1,500 epochs with 64 Nvidia A800 GPUs for approximately two day.
 The AdamW optimizer is used with a learning rate of 1e-5.
+During inference, AlignGen module takes around 1 second for one object for pose generation.